Recipe Overview

 - ¼ teaspoon coarse ground black pepper

-- 2 boneless skinless chicken breasts, cooked and shredded or chopped (about 3 cups shredded chicken)
+- 2 boneless skinless chicken breasts cooked and diced (2 ½ – 3 cups diced chicken)

 - ¼ cup raisins